JoaoGadelha/BackendPractice/README.md

 Some other packages that may be important during development

-`npm install cors express mongoose`
+`npm install cors express mongoose dotenv`

 cors - deals with CORS errors for fetching resources from API's from different origins

 express - Node framework

 mongoose - connects the project to a mongo database on MongoDB Atlas

+dotenv - loads environment-specific values such as database passwords or API keys from a .env file into process.env.
+Used to hide these values from hackers.
+The .env file should NOT be commited to Github.

 3. Create a .gitignore with the following lines